Félix Hernández: 2016 season

+Hernández finished the season with an 11-8 record and a 3.82 earned run average.

 2017 season

 On April 25, Hernández was removed from the game after an apparent shoulder injury.
 The next day, on April 26, further tests revealed that he was diagnosed with right shoulder inflammation, which landed him on the 10-day disabled list.
 After spending 2 months on the disabled list, he was activated on the weekend of June 24, winning a game against the Houston Astros 13-3 and striking out eight batters.
 On August 5, Hernández was placed on the disabled list again, due to right biceps tendinitis.
 It was later revealed that he would miss from three to four weeks due to right shoulder bursitis.

+In 2017, Hernández went 6-5 with a 4.36 ERA.

 2018 season

-On February 26, Hernández was removed from a Spring Training game against the Chicago Cubs.
+On February 26, Hernández was removed from a spring training game against the Chicago Cubs.
 He was struck on his throwing arm after a comeback hit from Cubs catcher Victor Caratini.
 Manager Scott Servais removed Hernández from the game, and he was later diagnosed with a contusion on his right forearm.
 He was listed as out for at least 10 days, though two weeks was the expected timetable for return.

 On March 29, 2018, Hernández made his tenth Opening Day start in a row.
 Only Jack Morris, Robin Roberts and Tom Seaver have made more consecutive Opening Day starts.
 He pitched 5.1 innings, giving up no earned runs on two hits, two walks, and four strikeouts.
 The Mariners won the game 2–1.
-On July 10, he was placed on the disabled list for the third straight season.
+On July 10, because of a back injury, he was placed on the disabled list for the third straight season.

-On August 7, 2018, Hernández allowed 11 runs in six innings, in a loss to the Texas Rangers.
-This raised his ERA to a career-worst 5.73 in 23 starts.
-After the game, manager Scott Servais would not commit to his next start in the rotation.
-On August 9, Servais removed Hernández from the starting lineup.
-On August 10, Hernández was removed from the starting rotation and transitioned to the bullpen.
+On August 7, 2018, Hernández allowed 11 runs in six innings in a loss to the Texas Rangers.
+This outing raised his season ERA to 5.73.
+On August 9, manager Scott Servais removed Hernández from the starting rotation.
 He made his first appearance as a reliever on August 14 against the A's when starting pitcher James Paxton was struck by a line drive.
-Hernández temporarily returned to the rotation with Paxton on the disabled list.
-Hernández finished the worst season of his career, going 8–14 with an ERA of 5.55 in 155 2/3 innings.
+Hernández returned to the rotation with Paxton on the disabled list.
+Hernández finished the season with an 8–14 record and an ERA of 5.55 in 155 2/3 innings.